BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-28-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 - \frac{1}{4}I\,m_ {0}^{2}  = \frac{m_ {0}^{2}\,\delta m^{2}}{16}\int \frac{d^{3}p}{(2\pi)^{3}} \, \frac{1}{\omega^{3}_ {p,m_ {0}}} +\cdots.
 $$

-This is too bad, since I hoped that the above equation will cancel the above above equation.
+This is too bad, since I had hoped that the above equation will cancel the above above equation.
 I probably made a mistake somewhere...
-Now I have no choice but to put everything together, at leading order of $\lambda$ we have
+Now I have no choice but to put everything together.
+At the leading order of $\lambda$ we have

 $$
 \begin{align*}